redwoodjs/redwoodjs-com-archive/docs/appConfiguration.md

 ### API Paths

-Redwood offers you flexibility to configure the `apiUrl`—the path to your serverless functions—either as a path or a fully-qualified domain name.
+You have full control over the path to your serverless functions via `apiUrl`.
+You can specify it either as a path (below) or a URL:

 ```toml
 [web]